Tori Approximation of Families of Diagonally Invariant Measures: Abstract

 \section{Abstract}

-We approximate any portion of any orbit of the full diagonal group $A$ in the space of unimodular lattices in $\mathbb{R}^n$ using a fixed proportion of a compact $A$-orbit.
-Using those approximations for the appropriate sequence of orbits, we prove the existence of non-ergodic measures which are also weak limits of compactly supported $A$-invariant measures.
-In fact, given any countably many $A$-invariant ergodic measures, our methods show that there exists a sequence of compactly supported periodic $A$-invariant measures such that the ergodic decomposition of its weak limit has these measures as factors with positive weight.
-Using the same methods, we prove that any compactly supported $A$-invariant and ergodic measure is the weak limit of the restriction of different compactly supported periodic measures to a fixed proportion of the time.
-In addition, for any $c\in (0,1]$ we find a sequence of compactly supported periodic $A$-invariant measures that converge weakly to $cm_{X_n}$ where $m_{X_n}$ denotes the Haar measure on $X_n$.
-In particular, we prove the existence of partial escape of mass for compact $A$-orbits.
+Let $A$ be the full diagonal group in $\on{SL}_{n}(\RR)$.
+We study possible limits of Haar measures on periodic $A$-orbits in the space of unimodular lattices $X_n$.

+We prove the existence of non-ergodic measures which are also weak limits of these compactly supported $A$-invariant measures.
+In fact, given any countably many $A$-invariant ergodic measures, we show that there exists a sequence of Haar measures on periodic $A$-orbits such that the ergodic decomposition of its weak limit has these measures as factors with positive weight.
+In particular, we prove that any compactly supported $A$-invariant and ergodic measure is the weak limit of the restriction of different compactly supported periodic measures to a fixed proportion of the time.

+In addition, for any $c\in (0,1]$ we find a sequence of Haar measures on periodic $A$ orbits that converges weakly to $cm_{X_n}$ where $m_{X_n}$ denotes the Haar measure on $X_n$.
+In particular, we prove the existence of partial escape of mass for Haar measures on periodic $A$ orbits.
 These results give affirmative answers to questions posed by Shapira in ~\cite{ShapiraEscape}.
-Our proofs are based on a modification of Shapira's proof in ~\cite{ShapiraEscape} and on a generalization of a construction of Cassels, as well as on effective equidistribution estimates of Hecke neighbors by Clozel, Oh and Ullmo, and a number theoretic construction of a special number field.
+Our proofs are based on a modification of Shapira's proof in ~\cite{ShapiraEscape} and on a generalization of a construction of Cassels, as well as on effective equidistribution estimates of Hecke neighbors by Clozel, Oh and Ullmo in \cite{HeeOhHeckeOld}.